-This button clears the Job logs window.
+Clear 🥝 This button clears the Job logs window.
 The messages are not cleared from the respective files on the server.
 If you want to view all of the messages again, close and reopen the Job logs window.

-This column in the table indicates the date and time when the message was logged.
+Time This column in the table indicates the date and time when the message was logged.
+Description This column in the table displays the actual message that was logged.